 R3 and R4 residents go through call cases with R2 residents over a 4-week period to help prepare them for independent call.
 This series introduces residents to a wide array of cases they could encounter during call.
 This series takes place before the formal Call Prep Conference Series while the R1 residents are in their introductory lecture series.

 This 10-week didactic lecture series prepares residents for independent call.
 Topics covered include a wide array of radiologic diagnoses encountered during call.

 This is a resident-led conference that is co-presented with Department of Pathology residents.
 The aim of this conference is to discuss the imaging and pathologic findings of interesting diagnoses and discuss their clinical implications.

 Multidisciplinary Teaching Conferences

 These are subspecialty clinical weekly/bimonthly conferences that are led by radiology faculty, fellows and senior residents.
 All residents are encouraged to attend these conferences when they are rotating on their designated rotations.

 Radiology Resident Medical Physics Course

-A two-year resident curriculum provided by faculty in the Department of Medical Physics, which covers the fundamentals of medical physics.
+A resident curriculum provided by faculty in the Department of Medical Physics during the Core Teaching Conference Series and covers the fundamentals of medical physics.

 Imaging Informatics Leadership Program